 When should vaccines be considered unsafe?

-Should we pull the plug on vaccines and consider them to be unsafe because 1% of those vaccinated, may have some sort of a negative reaction?
+Should we pull the plug on vaccines and consider them to be unsafe because 1% of those vaccinated, may have some negative reaction?

 Realistically speaking, that 1% number is probably very high.